MatissesProjects/webcamKnn/README.md

 `http://localhost:5000/?numOfClassTwo=2`

 # Requirements
 Requires flask

 pip installing that should pull all required dependencies

 Either python 2 or 3 should work for this project

-## Base of this project
+# Future work

-This is heavily based off of the teachable machine Google tool, however simplified for easy addition to personal projects.
+This is the base for the class project there/not there, and light/dark sensor.

 ## TODO